- Only current University of Maryland students, faculty, and staff with a current UMD ID are eligible to reserve the MakerSpace.

 - Any work saved on the computers in the MakerSpace will be deleted once you are logged off and cannot be recovered.

-- The library is not responsible for anything left behind in the MakerSpace after you use it.
+- The Libraries is not responsible for anything left behind in the MakerSpace.

 Computer Use Policies